campuscode/rails-guides-pt-BR/pt-BR/3_1_release_notes.md

 * Added `Rack::Cache` to the default middleware stack.

-* Engines received a major update - You can mount them at any path, enable assets, run generators etc.
+* Engines received a major update - You can mount them at any path, enable assets, run generators, etc.

 Action Pack
 -----------